A4EVA/APRS/README.md

 APRS
 ====

-Upgrading GPS Data (NMEA) trought Arduino to a Radio
+Upgrading GPS Data (NMEA) to a Radio by an Arduino Modem